Russia's RUSAL says has no offer for Norilsk stake

 RUSAL, which clamped down on costs after the 2008 debt crunch sent prices into a tailspin, reduced cash costs to $1,950 per tonne by the end of last year, he said, and with prices hovering near $2,200, it is accumulating cash, he said.

-Benchmark three-month aluminum prices on the London Metal Exchange have risen about 8 percent so far this year and fetched $2,186 per tonne at 1520 GMT on Tuesday.
+Benchmark three-month aluminium prices on the London Metal Exchange CMAL3 have risen about 8 percent so far this year and fetched $2,186 per tonne at 1520 GMT on Tuesday.

 Prices could rise to around $2,200 to $2,400 per tonne this year, Mukhamedshin said.

-Aluminum prices ended last year near 18-month lows on concerns about economic weakness and oversupply, prompting top U.S. aluminum producer Alcoa (AA.N) to cut capacity.
+Aluminium prices ended last year near 18-month lows on concerns about economic weakness and oversupply, prompting top U.S. aluminium producer Alcoa (AA.N) to cut capacity.

 Rusal is also considering shutting down up to 6 percent of capacity within the next 18 months as its two new-build smelters in Siberia prepare to produce their first metal.

-It produced just over 4 million tonnes of primary aluminum last year.
+It produced just over 4 million tonnes of primary aluminium last year.

 (Reporting by Polina Devitt and Melissa Akin in Moscow and Clara Ferreira-Marques, Eric Onstad and Maytaal Angel in London; Editing by David Holmes)